isabelxklee/dev-blog-posts/winner_winner.md

 * As long as you don't clear your browser cookies, you can always access your most recent list!

 ## Some programming quirks
+#### Feeling the pain of regex
-* I'm not a huge fan of using Regex, so it was a bit of a pain to format the user's input into an array and then back into a string.
+I'm not a huge fan of using regex (which stands for "regular expression"), so it was a bit of a pain to format the user's input into an array and then back into a string.
 I'm still figuring out the best way to deal with edge cases – like, what do I do if the user doesn't follow my instructions on how to enter their list?
 What if they use line breaks instead of commas to separate their list items?

 ```javascript
   // regex logic for turning the user's input into an array